jvandernoot/azure-utils/README.md

 # azure-utils

-Collection of utils for Azure
+Collection of utils for Azure.

 ## Azure Quickstart Templates